axioned/handbook/src/content/docs/playbook/onboardyourself.md

 ---
 id: onboardyourself
 title: How to on-board yourself
+sidebar:
-sidebar_label: How to on-board yourself
+  label: How to on-board yourself
 ---

 ## Take charge of your own on-boarding process